The Benefits of Boredom

 If that is true, I was lucky.
 One of the main things I wanted to avoid for my daughters by allowing them to learn outside of the school system was the numbing lack of imagination that has created the repetitive and monotonous way we deal with learning in the school setting.

 Given that most of us experienced that type of schooling, it is no wonder a distaste for boredom and drive for diversion is embedded in our culture.
 Ironically, work, education, and even many of our leisure pursuits often involve what seem like difficult, unpleasant, and boring chores.
 For too many people, making a living is something one does not out of joy, but in order to earn enough money to stay home on weekends and a couple of weeks in the summer, and on which to retire early.
 Learning skills like reading and multiplying is thought to be difficult and painful, and has to be forced on children.
 Keeping fit often involves forcing ourselves to eat things we don’t like and pound the pavement or pedal to nowhere on a stationary bike once a day.
-And even our attempts at entertaining ourselves involve brief diversions through watching the latest pseudo-reality television show or banal hit song rather than a joyful flexing of our own creative powers.
+And even our attempts at entertaining ourselves involve brief diversions through watching the latest pseudo-reality television show or listening to a banal hit song rather than a joyful flexing of our own creative powers.

 Knowing the way life learning challenges the schooling mentality, just think what would happen if everyone started to act on the motivation of boredom and look for ways to live totally in the flow!
 I am willing to bet that besides a lot of happy and creative people, we would also have fewer bored, antisocially behaving young people, but that’s another article.

 We certainly would, I believe, be a calmer group of people.
 This morning, as I sat writing at a sidewalk café, I wondered whether all the people speeding by me were really fruitfully engaged in the world, or if their rushing to and fro was mostly an effort to avoid boredom, to keep their minds active and engaged.